 We will start January 25, 2016 at 12AM.
 If you have any questions or concerns please contact Jennifer Bavarskas either via email Jennifer.firstname.lastname@example.org

 When does the challenge end?

-We will finish the Healthy Active Oregon Tech Challenge on March 2nd, as the clock strikes 12am.
-All final points are DUE by 3pm on that following Monday, March 3rd.
-Winners will be announced by Wednesday, March 5th with final prizes and t-shirts given on Wednesday March 5th.
+We will finish the Healthy Active Oregon Tech Challenge on February 29th, as the clock strikes 12am.
+All final points are DUE by 3pm that day.
+Winners will be announced by Wednesday, March 5th with final prizes and t-shirts given on Wednesday March 2nd.
 This year's ending party and prize pick-up we will be a Tie-Dye Party, in case you would like to change the color of your t-shirt.
 Exact location and time will be announce via email.

 Who can join a team?

 Any 4 people studying or working on campus.
 This includes faculty, staff and students.

 How do we know what the weekly challenge is?

 The weekly challenges are posted on this website.
 Follow the links in the right-hand column.

 What if I cannot medically do the challenge?